tahin18t/tahin18t/README.md

 💻 Skilled in MERN Stack (MongoDB, Express.js, React, Node.js)

-🔧 Experienced with Java, C++, Python, MySQL, and Shell Scripting
+🔧 Experienced with C, C++, Java, Python, JavaScript & MySQL

 🧩 Strong foundation in Data Structures, Algorithms, and OOP

 🏆 Section Champion in Take Off Programming Contest (DIU)

-🌱 Currently learning DevOps and system design basics
+🌱 Currently trying to build some web application

 🤝 Open to collaboration on web development and open-source projects